DFV Police Station and Assessment & Response Worker

 About South Burnett CTC

-• Competitive Compensation: Attractive salary with not for profit salary packaging available.
+Competitive Compensation: Attractive salary with access to generous not‑for‑profit salary packaging.

-• Continuous Growth: Ongoing training and development opportunities.
+Continuous Growth: Ongoing training, development and career progression opportunities.